-Note: Relevant standard: S17: Satisfaction with library services.
+Note: The relevant standard is S18: Satisfaction with library services.
 See also G21, Qualitative data collection.

 Library has developed or adopted guidelines for customer service, which are promulgated to all staff, and which are reviewed periodically.

 All library staff display a positive and helpful attitude in conformance with Library policy and standards of behaviour